hariszaf/microbetag/docs/input.md

 Then you need to also download the<a href="https://github.com/hariszaf/microbetag/raw/preprocess/preprocess/test/config.yml" download="config.yml">`config` file</a> and edit it accordingly.

+{: .Important}
+The `cofing.yml` file and the files to be used, need to be in the directory to be mounted, see below.

 To have ownership and permissions to use the data products of the container, please first keep the following two variables: